The Scottish Pine Tree Symbol

 In my study of 18th century American artifacts that depict the Pine Tree or represent the Sea Turtle, we are going to look at the Native American Indians.
 We know that the American Indians used the “World Turtle” as a symbol in their mythologies and religious practices of Spirit worship.
 Both the Cheyenne and Mohawk Indians used the Sea Turtles as a way of representing and explaining their beliefs in creationism by emanating it through their Creator Spirits.
 These Creator Spirits are in essence a reflection of the qualities the Sea Turtle posses.
 By the Indians valuing these higher qualities in everyday life it allows them to become closer to their Creator Spirit.
 These higher qualities should reflect the higher stages of evolution and wisdom a person should strive for to be closer to their Creator Spirit.
 Like many other cultures, the American Indians incorporated their Sea Turtle beliefs into their everyday objects.
 Not so much as to worship, but act as a reminder for their beliefs and way of life.
 For example, they would use objects made of tortoise shells for combs to signify the margin between life and death.
 The one important point I took to note for my topic on Pine Trees, is that according to Native American Indian beliefs, the Cosmic Tree emerges from the spine of the tortoise.
 So, if you understand the symbology meanings, you can reasonably conclude that the 18th century artisan engravers for Peace Medals used their own Scottish Anglo-European heraldry and combined it togethers with the Native American Indians Creator Spirit beliefs to get ideas for their art depictions.

 This is my assertion for the Pine Tree Symbol depicted on the early 1791/2/3 Indian Peace Medals.
-I believe that Robert Scot and his fellow Philadelphia artisan engravers combined their own Scottish heraldry with the American Indian Creationism Sea Turtle beliefs.
-Their use of the Pine Tree symbol ultimately gave the Indian Peace Medal recognized authority and heraldry by the white Anglo American population.
-We know that Robert Scot and his artisans were already using the Pine Tree symbol for recognized Scottish authority and heraldry for certain prominent American (Jacobite) Citizens.
-We can see evidence of this in Robert Silverstein’s Samuel Griffin Capped 13 step Pyramid Seal.
+I believe that Robert Scot and his fellow Philadelphia artisan engravers combined their own heraldry of Scottish Royal Culture with the American Indian Creationism Sea Turtle beliefs.
+Their use of the Pine Tree symbol ultimately infused the Indian Peace Medal with their recognized authority and heraldry, their by sharing a multi-cultural significance making it palatable with the perceived dominant white Anglo American population.
+We know that Robert Scot and his artisans were already using the Pine Tree symbol for recognized Royal Scottish Culture authority and heraldry for certain prominent American Aristocratic Citizens.
+We can see evidence of this in my own Samuel Griffin Capped 13 Step Pyramid Seal.
 This rare seal was made for Revolutionary War Colonel and prominent member of Congress, Samuel Griffin of Virginia.
 (Fig 4).
-This combine art was an avenue for infusing ancient Scottish stone mason heraldry symbol into the Native American Indian World Turtle belief of Creationism.
-For the Anglo whites this gave the Indian Peace Medal a heraldry symbol that has Scottish authority (over?)
-Native American Indian roots?
+This multicultural art provided an avenue for infusing ancient Scottish stone mason heraldry symbol into the Native American Indian World Turtle belief of Creationism.
+For the Anglo whites the religious recognition of combining the two cultures together provided the Indian Peace Medal with a sanctioned heraldry that encompassed both religious roots of the Native American Indian and Anglo whites.
 Also, one might take special note to the Oval Shape of the Washington Indian Peace Medals.
-This shape could be seen as a reflection of the tortoise shell hereby giving the American Indians a strong representation for the Turtle Spirit.
-In conclusion, I see once again Robert Scot and his Philadelphia Artisans infusing American engraved relics with ancient symbols of Royal Scottish heraldry (Fig.3).
+This shape was purposefully made in admiration and respect of the Native American Indians.
+This shape could be seen as a reflection of the tortoise shell hereby giving the American Indians a strong representation for the Turtle Spirit they sought if Peace would be sanctioned by their spirits.
+In conclusion, I see once again Robert Scot and his Philadelphia Artisans infusing American engraved relics with ancient symbols of Scottish Royal Culture to provide heraldry for the future nation as a melting pot of all cultures and religions.
+That is very important to understand for the non-enlightened eye of where the New Era was going to take our country.
+(Fig.3).

 Figure 3: 1792 Indian Peace Medal Depicting Scottish Stone Mason Pine Tree Symbol.